-Jolson Memorial: Designed by architect Paul R. Williams, the elegant, classical columns and long waterfall of the Al Jolson Memorial have become a landmark to hundreds of thousands of commuters on the San Diego Freeway.
+Al Jolson Memorial and Main Mausoleum: Designed by architect Paul R. Williams, the elegant, classical columns and long waterfall of the Al Jolson Memorial, framed by our main mausoleum, have become the landmark of Hillside Memorial Park and Mortuary.

 Mary Ann DeVine Sculptures: Nationally renowned artist and sculptor Mary Ann DeVine was commissioned to create four panels on the theme of Canaan in the Torah for Hillside.
 Each panel consists of a bronze sculpture against a mosaic background of granite and marble depicting well-known biblical figures including Moses, Aaron and Jacob.

 Valley of the Prophets – Laurie Gross Studios: Nationally renowned artist Laurie Gross designed the spiritually-inspired stained-glass windows and rotunda floor of our most recent development, Valley of the Prophets.

 Architectural Glass: Throughout the Mausoleum and the Courts of the Book are notable works of stained glass, rich in symbolism, which bring ancient Jewish history to life.

 Known throughout history as the People of the Book, Jews attach great mystical significance to the letters of the Hebrew alphabet.